AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Naturally, if there were a large difference in target block frequencies (e.g., 10 minutes vs 15 seconds) then there would also be a good deal of latency before a chain gains the security benefit from reflected work.
 For this reason, *Proof of Reflection* makes the most sense when used with high frequency chains, or chains of similar frequencies.
 One downside of this is that shortening the block production frequency requires the inclusion of more block headers.
 In the scheme of things, this can be somewhat significant but is not a deal-breaker.

-Practical methods of comparing (and converting the weight of) different Proofs of Work are discussed in \autoref{sec:comparing-diff-pows}.
+Practical methods of comparing (and converting the weight of) different Proofs of Work are discussed in \autoref{sec:comparing-chain-work}.

 Note that, as the Chain L tip is gaining reflections from Chain R, miners on Chain L are incented to include as many Chain R headers (and PoRs) as possible.
 That's because each new header will add weight to the *parent* of the block which the Chain L miner is attempting to produce.
 This increases the overall chain-weight that the miner is building on, and thus contributes to their block becoming part of the most-worked chain.